 Health Benefits of the DASH Diet

-The DASH diet, also known as Dietary Approaches to Stop Hypertension, was developed in aim to reduce high blood pressure, also known as hypertension.
+Formally known as Dietary Approaches to Stop Hypertension, the DASH diet was developed in aim to reduce high blood pressure.
 Due to its healthful composition, the diet surfaced additional benefits.
 But with so many diets and fads out there, does the DASH diet work and is it healthy?

 • Grains and grain products: 6 to 8 servings, include at least 3 whole grain foods

 • Low- or non-fat dairy foods: 2 to 3 servings

 • Lean meats, fish, poultry: 6 or less

 • Nuts, seeds, and legumes: 4 to 5 servings per week

 *Based on a 2,000 calorie diet

 Following the DASH Diet will naturally reduce the consumption of salt.
 On DASH, sodium intake is recommended to 2,300 or 1,500 milligrams per day, depending on other factors such as current and past health conditions, age, and race.